greerde/PDWSim/README.md

 # PDWSim
 UDP PDW Simulator - .NET Core Version

-Run via comment line: dotnet run
+Run via command line: dotnet run

 This version generates UDP packets as fast as it can for a set duration.
 This duration is modifiable in code.